Andy4495/GPS-Breakout-with-LCD/README.md

 - SparkFun [Ublox Arduino Library][6]

-  This sketch uses SparkFun's [Ublox Arduino library][6].
-That library has since been deprecated and replaced with SparkFun's [Ublox GNSS library][7].
+  This sketch uses SparkFun's [u-blox Arduino library][6].
+That library has since been deprecated and replaced with SparkFun's [u-blox GNSS library][7].
 Migrating to the new library requires some minor sketch updates as outlined [here][8].

 ## References